dapp8coder/steemfeed_chrome/README.md

 Click on it to show the three most popular tags the author of that blog used in their last _n_ posts (not resteems), or alternatively just the resteems

-The icon won't show, and is inactive, when you are on any other webpage
+The icon won't show, when you are on any other webpage